-Chairperson of the Company on September 28, 2020.
+Mr. Bansidhar S. Mehta ceased to be Director of the Company and Chairperson of the Board on September 28, 2020 on completion of his tenure as Independent Director.
 Mr. Mehta, being a stalwart in the taxation profession and having deep knowledge about business in India, has been instrumental in the Company's sustained growth over the decades through his guidance and counsel to the Company.
-The P&G Management and the Board of Directors of the Company express their deepest gratitude for Mr. Mehta's valuable guidance, leadership, direction and counsel to the Company and wish him all the very best on his retirement.
+The P&G Management and the Board of Directors of the Company express their deepest gratitude for Mr. Mehta's valuable guidance, leadership, direction and counsel to the Company.

-The Board of Directors have appointed Mr. Gurcharan Das, Independent Director as the Chairman of the Company with effect from September 29, 2020.
+Mr. Gurcharan Das, Independent Director was appointed as the Chairman of the Board with effect from September 29, 2020.